ydy8989/ydy8989.github.io/aboutme.md

 ---

 > HI!
 I'm Doyeon Yoon, who likes math and is studying artificial intelligence.
-I mainly studied combinatorics in math and half bandwidth in graph structures.
+I mainly studied combinatorics in math and anti-bandwidth in graph structures.
 >
 > I've been interested in a variety of fields, including finance, healthcare, and I can understand the key considerations in those fields.
 >